-Christina Twomey observes of the photograph above, “Her symbolic presence in this image, dressed in white in an elevated and central position, constructs Alice Harris as a potential saviour and guiding light for the children of the Congo.”
+Christina Twomey observes of the photograph in Figure 3.4, “Her symbolic presence in this image, dressed in white in an elevated and central position, constructs Alice Harris as a potential saviour and guiding light for the children of the Congo.”
 This maternalistic image, typical of missionary representations of the white woman’s role in Africa, posed the visual antithesis of an atrocity photograph of a Congolese father gazing at his daughter’s remains, or of three Congolese men displaying severed hands as two male missionaries look on.
-To step into the frame of an atrocity photograph may have been visually and morally appropriate for men, who were expected to come to grips with savagery, but it would have tainted Alice Harris, not necessarily as an individual, but as a symbol of Christian civilization devoted to uplifting, educating, and healing, not interacting with the civilised savagery of imperialism.
+To step into the frame of an atrocity photograph may have been visually and morally appropriate for men, who were expected to come to grips with savagery, but it would have tainted Alice Harris, not necessarily as an individual, but as a symbol of Christian civilization devoted to uplifting, educating, and healing, not interacting with the civilized savagery of imperialism.

-The most clear cut explanation of authorship and authentication in this photograph is based upon gender roles, but not of the discursive kind.
+The most clear-cut explanation of authorship and authentication in this photograph is based on gender roles, but not of the discursive kind.
 Alice and John Harris were still living in the Congo Free State when Morel published these atrocity photographs.
 Both had been threatened with murder by the local company official and his sentries for reporting atrocities to Guinness and Morel.
 In the small world of Baringa, everyone must have known that Alice Harris was the photographer, but her authorship was probably obscured in Morel’s book so as not to strengthen the motive for reprisal against her.
 It is probable that the Harrises themselves decided to misattribute the first atrocity photograph to John Harris for the simple reason that Alice Harris was the mother of two small children, who were then being raised in England by friends.
 For all the importance of patriarchal authority and maternal devotion in British missions, the Harrises probably chose to risk sacrificing a father in order to spare a mother for the sake of children of their own.
-Not long after the Harrises returned to England on furlough in 1905, the C.R.A. published a brochure entitled “Camera and the Congo Crime,” which included 24 atrocity photographs attributed to Alice Harris, now out of harm’s way.
+Not long after the Harrises returned to England on furlough in 1905, the CRA published a brochure entitled “Camera and the Congo Crime,” which included twenty-four atrocity photographs attributed to Alice Harris, now out of harm’s way.
 By April 1907, the organization had sold 10,000 copies.
 If in fact these atrocity photographs represented a pornography of pain, it is remarkable that a female missionary would put her name to them, and that photographs from this brochure would be featured in lantern lectures narrated by both John and Alice Harris, as well as other men and women.
-A female missionary putting her name to these atrocity photographs, and narrating their significance before the public, perhaps suggests that the images were not perceived as obscene.
-Susie Linfield argues persuasively that the moral or immoral connotations of a humanitarian photograph depend upon the use to which the photograph is put.
+A female missionary putting her name to these atrocity photographs and narrating their significance before the public perhaps suggests that the images were not perceived as obscene.
+Susie Linfield argues persuasively that the moral or immoral connotations of a humanitarian photograph depend on the use to which the photograph is put.
 If so, it seems in this case that the usage as humanitarian testimony was validated by a female missionary’s moral authority.
 Be that as it may, the unseen atrocity of rape apparently gave every narrator pause.